ceoguzdurmaz/oguz-durmaz-task/README.md

 7. **Type Safety with TypeScript**: By using TypeScript, potential errors are caught at compile-time.
 This adds an additional layer of reliability and robustness to the application.

-In essence, the excellence of this implementation doesn't just lie in what it does, but also in how it does it.
-It is a representation of modern best practices and ease of use.

 ---